Garrett County School Improvement Plans

 - development of specific, measurable, achievable, relevant, and time-bound (SMART goals);

-- at least one (1) evidence-based strategy for each goal.
+- development of evidence-based strategies for each goal.
 Strategies are action plans that must align with and support goals that focus on providing opportunities for all students to meet the state's academic achievement standards;

-- at least one (1) action step for each strategy.
+- development of action steps for each strategy.
 Action steps are specific tasks that must be developed with the purpose of implementing the strategies within the plan.
-These action steps will include the benchmark for monitoring progress, the person responsible for implementation, and an estimated date of completion, and may include the funding sources to be used to support the action step.
+These action steps will include the benchmark for monitoring progress, the person responsible for implementation, and the estimated date of completion, and may include the funding sources to be used to support the action step.

-Please view our comprehensive School Improvement Implementation Plan in its entirety.
-If you need assistance with accessing this document, please contact Dr. Nicole Miller for assistance.
+Please click on the link to view the Accident Elementary School Improvement Plan in its entirety.
+If you need assistance with accessing this document, please contact Dr. Nicole Miller.